warroyo/tpk8s-avi-gslb/README.md

   -c CONTROLLER, --controller CONTROLLER
-                        FQDN or IP address of NSX ALB Controller --tphost TPHOST       FQDN or IP address of the Tanzu Platform API,including the scheme --spaces SPACES       comma separated list of spaces to watch --projectid PROJECTID
+                        FQDN or IP address of NSX ALB Controller --tphost TPHOST       FQDN or IP address of the Tanzu Platform API,including the scheme --spaces SPACES       comma separated list of spaces to watch, or * to watch all spaces that have ingress enabled --projectid PROJECTID
                         id of the project to use --manageddomains MANAGEDDOMAINS